May 12, 2020

-Best of all, you won’t be coding alone either.
+Best of all, you won’t be coding alone.
 There’s a community forum with others who are learning alongside you.
-And you have the option to meet other coders who happen to live in your city to exchange knowledge.
+And you have the option to meet other coders who live in your city to chat or exchange knowledge.

 Code Conquest is a great platform that’ll help you learn the basics of coding.
-Even if you’ve never written a line of code in your life, or don’t even know what coding is, this platform will help you get started from square one.
+Even if you’ve never written a line of code in your life, this platform will help you get started from square one.

 It’s designed to walk you through the process of:

 On the site, you’ll find a variety of tutorials that’ll help you learn programming languages like:

 In addition to everything above, you’ll also receive specific recommendations to extend your education with different tools and platforms.

 The OpenCourseWare Initiative brings all of MIT’s undergraduate and graduate courses online.
 Even without getting into MIT you can get an MIT-level education, provided you have the motivation to complete the work.

 Computer science is just one of the many available subjects.
 You can go through the degree program, or take individual courses.

 For example, you’ll find a variety of introductory computer programming courses like Python, C and C++, and Java.

 The Odin Project takes all the guesswork out of learning web development.
 When you’re trying to learn to program on your own it can be difficult to put all the skills you’re learning together.